Curriculum

 English

 Children will begin learning to read in Reception through a systematic synthetic phonics approach.
 This will primarily be delivered through our Read, Write, Inc. phonics scheme.
-They will begin to read from Read, Write, Inc., Oxford Reading Tree, Big Cat and Songbird phonics books.
-As they develop their confidence and sight reading abilites, they will access a range of more challenging Oxford Reading Tree, Storychest, fuzzbuzz and Project X reading books.
-We also have a variety of supplementary resources to support children who find reading more difficult, such as our Rapid Reader programme, Wolf Hill books and Freshstart Phonics.
-In time, all of our children progress to be a free reader.
+As they develop their confidence and sight reading abilites, they will access a range of more challenging Oxford Reading Tree, Readerful, Treetops and Project X reading books.
+We also have a variety of supplementary resources to support children who find reading more difficult, such as our Rapid Reader, Wolf Hill and Rise books.

 Mathematics